SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/Booking_Manager/Booking_Manager_user_interface/Booking_Manager_Config_tab.md

 ### Application Setup settings

-- **Default Virtual Platform**: The default Virtual Platform of the Booking Manager.
+- **Default Virtual Platform**: The virtual platform of the Booking Manager.
 This is used among others to filter service definitions and resources.
 In the Booking Wizard, service definitions will only be shown if their *Virtual Platform* property is set to the identifier specified in this setting.
-For resources, the name of a resource pool that should be used with this Virtual Platform should start with the specified identifier followed by a period.
+For resources, the name of a resource pool that should be used with this virtual platform should start with the specified identifier followed by a period.
 For example, if *Default Virtual Platform* is set to *VPA*, a valid name for a resource pool would be *VPA.Decoder*.

-- **Resource Pool**: Defines the Source Resource Pool name, so that Source resources can be identified and displayed on the first page of the Booking Wizard.
+- **Resource Pool**: Deprecated.
+Defines the Source Resource Pool name, so that Source resources can be identified and displayed on the first page of the Booking Wizard.
+This setting is no longer available from SRM 1.2.12 onwards. <!-- RN 29276 -->

 - **Custom Events**: Determines whether event customization is enabled, which allows the user to add extra events to a booking.